 Sharon has been passionate about spiritual formation ministry since her graduate days at Fuller Seminary.
 She completed her masters degree in Cross Cultural Studies in 1992.
 Her special interests include multi-ethnic issues and leadership development in church and non-profit ministries.
 Sharon was on staff at the Palo Alto Vineyard Church as Director of Spiritual Formation and Family Ministries.
-She completed her training as a spiritual director in 2009 and has training in the supervision of spiritual directors.
-In addition to teaching in the School of Spiritual Direction, Sharon is gladly serving as the interim director of Sustainable Faith while the fearless and beloved founder, Dave Nixon, takes a well deserved sabbatical.
-Sharon has been married to Jon for over 25 years and enjoys watching their three sons discover their own unique passions and giftings.
+She completed her training as a spiritual director in 2009 and her training in the supervision of spiritual directors.
+In addition to teaching in the School of Spiritual Direction, Sharon is gladly serving as co-director of Sustainable Faith along side Dave Nixon and Jared Boyd.
+Sharon has been married to Jon for over 25 years and enjoys watching their three sons and a new daughter-in-law discover their own unique passions and giftings.

 Vicki’s passion for ministry and accompanying others in their faith journey adventures has led her on a 40 year calling around the world to places like Slovakia, Jordan, and Mexico.
 She spent 10 years in the mission field in Indonesia followed by 10 years as a teacher, mentor, and women’s ministry director at the Vineyard Church in Fort Collins, Colorado.